1965

 USA / EURO DIFFERENCES WITH THE CROSS-FLOW RADIATOR

-At first glance, it looks like the cross-flow radiator system used on American DS21's was the same one that was used on the fuel-injected European cars.
-But some of the parts associated with the cross-flow radiator were in fact, not the same on USA cars.
+At first glance, it looks like the cross-flow radiator system used on American DS21's between 1970 and 1972 was the same one that was used on European fuel-injected and DS23 cars.
+But some of the parts were in fact, different on USA cars.

-Specifically, the external water tank and its hose was different.
-It seems that the belt driven air pump (for the smog system) would have caused an interference with the water hose.
+Specifically, the external water tank and its hose were different.
+It seems that the belt driven air pump for the smog system would have caused a potential interference with the Euro water hose for this tank.
 This caused Citroën to have to move the water hose, which in turn caused the tank to be redesigned.

 TIRES